 From your feed, click Edit Columns.
 Click + Add Column and give it the name Title.
 Let's click + Add Column again with the name Description.
 You can reorder the columns as shown in the video below.
 When done, click OK:

 We will begin by using Zapier, which is the recommended no-code platform for automating video with Creatomate.
-Zapier provides integrations with YouTube, Facebook, and Twitter.
+Zapier provides integrations with YouTube and Facebook.
 In this case, we will create a Zap as follows:

 Continue by selecting your account from the list or signing in with your project's API key.
-You can find it under Project Settings in your account.
-Copy and paste it, then click Yes, Continue.
-When your account is selected, click Continue:
+You can find it under Project Settings in your account:

-On the set up trigger page, we'll select our Feed for Animated Review in the Filter by this feed field.
+To set up our trigger, we'll select our Feed for Animated Review in the Filter by this feed field.
 Then, click Continue:

-Click Test trigger on the last screen to make sure Zapier is able to find the videos from our feed.
+Click Test trigger to make sure Zapier is able to find the videos from our feed.
 This should result in a test video along with all the info, like the Title and Description columns.
 Earlier in this tutorial, we rendered some videos without titles and descriptions, so you'll see 'empty column'.
 This is fine, because we just need Zapier to find them so we can link to them in our next actions.
-Click Continue when the test was successful:
+Click Continue with selected record when the test was successful:

 Add action: Upload Video in YouTube